t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 Group key negotiation is an important security service for communication patterns in IoT.
 All discussed protocols only cover unicast communication and therefore, do not focus on group-key establishment.
 This applies in particular to (D)TLS and IKEv2.
 Thus, a solution is required in this area.
 A potential solution might be to use the Diffie-Hellman keys -- that are used in IKEv2 and HIP to setup a secure unicast link -- for group Diffie-Hellman key-negotiations.
 However, Diffie-Hellman is a relatively heavy solution, especially if the group is large.

 Conceptually, solutions that provide secure group communication at the network layer (IPsec/IKEv2, HIP/Diet HIP) may have an advantage in terms of the cryptographic overhead when compared to application-focused security solutions (TLS/ DTLS).
 This is due to the fact that application-focused solutions require cryptographic operations per group application, whereas network layer approaches may allow sharing of secure group associations between multiple applications (for example, for neighbor discovery and routing or service discovery).
 Hence, implementing shared features lower in the communication stack can avoid redundant security measures.
 In the case of OSCOAP, it provides security for CoAP group communication as defined in RFC7390, i.e., based on multicast IP.
-If the same security association is reused for each application, then this solution does not seem to have more cryptographic overhead compared to IPSec.
+If the same security association is reused for each application, then this solution does not seem to have more cryptographic overhead compared to IPsec.

 Several group key solutions have been developed by the MSEC working group {{WG-MSEC}} of the IETF.
 The MIKEY architecture {{RFC4738}} is one example.
 While these solutions are specifically tailored for multicast and group broadcast applications in the Internet, they should also be considered as candidate solutions for group key agreement in IoT.
 The MIKEY architecture for example describes a coordinator entity that disseminates symmetric keys over pair-wise end-to-end secured channels.
 However, such a centralized approach may not be applicable in a distributed IoT environment, where the choice of one or several coordinators and the management of the group key is not trivial.